Tackling the Data

 Most of the articles I’ve written on Microsoft Access have been about designing database applications that are meant for regular use.
-One of the strengths of Access, however, is its ability to import and link to data from different sources.
+One of the strengths of Access, however, is its ability to import, link to and help analyze data from different sources.
 Excel does this too but with Access you can go on to query and report on the data in ways that Excel doesn’t readily provide.
 This can come in handy as part of an application but it’s also useful for quick analysis of new information.

 This can add up to thousands of requests per day, each one being stored as a separate line in the log file.
 The log stores such basic information as the time and date of the request, the file name, the IP address of the computer making the request and the type of browser being used.
 This information comes in very handy for measuring the amount of traffic the site is getting, what articles are being read and where the traffic is coming from.

 My hosting service provides analysis software that summarizes these logs but it’s not customizable, I don’t fully trust its analysis and it doesn’t always answer the questions that I have like the one that came up the other day;